technogodCEO/fibcalc/full-history-and-notes.md

 ## v0.3

-1. added possibility for an infinite printout of fibonacci sequence numbers
+1. Added the possibility for an infinite printout of Fibonacci sequence numbers

 ## September 18th, 2024

 ### v0.2.1

-1. split version history into two documents
+1. Split the version history into two documents
    1. README
    2. Full-history-and-notes